dgarcia360/openapi-boilerplate/README.md

 ## Ready-to-use workflows

-The project uses [GitHub Actions](https://github.com/features/actions) for Continous Integration (CI).
+The project uses [GitHub Actions](https://github.com/features/actions) for Continuous Integration (CI).

 On every new pull request, the OpenAPI document is linted with [spectral](https://github.com/stoplightio/spectral).
 If there are changes that introduce errors, the bot will highlight them replying to the pull request.